-In arriving at our review conclusion, which is not modified, we have considered the adequacy of the disclosures made in Note 2 concerning the valuation of investments.
-The Directors of the General Partner have estimated the fair value of the investment in AAA Investments, L.P. at \$2,147.1 million (100.0% of total assets) and \$1,942.1 million (100.0% of total assets) as at September 30, 2014 and December 31, 2013, respectively, in the absence of a readily determinable market value.
-However, because of the inherent uncertainty of the valuation, the estimated value may differ materially from the value that would have been realized had a disposal of the investments been made between a willing buyer and seller.
+In forming our opinion on the financial statements, which is not modified, we have considered the disclosure in Notes 2 and 3 to AP Alternative Assets, L.P.'s financial statements concerning the fair value of investments.
+The financial statements include an investment valued at \$2,144.1 million (100.0% of total assets) as of December 31, 2014, and \$1,942.1 million (100.0% of total assets) as of December 31, 2013, whose fair value has been estimated by the Managing General Partner in the absence of readily determinable fair values.
+Due to the inherent uncertainty of the valuation, the estimated value may differ materially from the value that would have been realised had a disposal of the investment been made between a willing buyer and seller.